Where To Go For A Graduation Dinner guide image

 POWERED BY

 Graduation is a profound milestone.
-It’s also one of the few occasions where a bunch of relatives are forced to be in the same room together, say, your divorced parents.
-That’s why you need distractions and Hutong has the kind of views that will stop any ‘who was the rightful owner of that Blade Runner DVD’ conversations in their tracks.
+It’s also one of the few occasions where a bunch of relatives, say, divorced parents, are forced to be in the same room together.
+That’s why you need distractions and Hutong has the kind of views that will stop any “who was the rightful owner of that Blade Runner DVD” conversations in their tracks.
 This is an ultra-swish Chinese restaurant inside the Shard where an order of the peking duck is essential.
 The dim sum is also a highlight and if you’re being bankrolled by your parent’s inevitable guilt, know that they also have some pretty spectacular private dining rooms.

 Pubs were invented for people who just had to suffer the humiliation of spending £150 to hire a robe for three hours.
-But The George isn’t any old pub, it’s a fancy one that serves things like steak tartare and some seriously flamboyant langoustine scampi.
-In Fitzrovia, this is the kind of gastro-pub setting that will please any relative who is incapable of eating kale without launching into a ‘in my day we were all happy with a potato’ monologue, with just enough artful cushions and high-backed chairs to accommodate your mum’s new statement hat.
-Just be sure to leave enough room for the mammoth knickerbocker glory—we can’t think of a better way to kiss your kid years goodbye.
+But The George isn’t any old pub, it’s a fancy one in Fitzrovia that serves things like steak tartare and some seriously flamboyant suckling pig vindaloo.
+And it’s got just enough artful cushions and high-backed chairs to accommodate your mum’s new statement hat.
+Just be sure to leave enough room for the mammoth hot chocolate fudge banana split sundae—we can’t think of a better way to kiss your kid years goodbye.

 Chase Sapphire Card Ad